eageraj/datadog-serverless-functions-1/aws/logs_monitoring/README.md

 ### Required

 `DdApiKey`
-: Your [Datadog API key](https://app.datadoghq.com/organization-settings/api-keys).
-This can be found in Datadog, Organization Settings > API Keys.
-The API Key is stored in AWS Secrets Manager.
-If you already have a Datadog API Key stored in Secrets Manager, use `DdApiKeySecretArn` instead.
+: Your Datadog API Key.
+This can be found in Datadog, under Integrations > APIs > API Keys.
+The API Key will be stored in AWS Secrets Manager.
+If you already have Datadog API Key stored in Secrets Manager, use `DdApiKeySecretArn` instead.

 `DdApiKeySecretArn`
 : The ARN of the secret storing the Datadog API key, if you already have it stored in Secrets Manager.
 You must store the secret as a plaintext, rather than a key-value pair.

 `DdSite`
 : The Datadog site that your metrics and logs will be sent to.
-Possible values are `datadoghq.com`, `datadoghq.eu`, `us3.datadoghq.com`, `us5.datadoghq.com`,  and `ddog-gov.com`.
+Possible values are `datadoghq.com`, `datadoghq.eu`, `us3.datadoghq.com` and `ddog-gov.com`.

 ### Lambda function (optional)